k11kirky/dots/README.md

 Your app template should now be running on [localhost:3000](http://localhost:3000/).

 ## Authors
+AGI house Hackathon 3/3/2024
+S/o to vercel for the help full template!

 This library is created by [Vercel](https://vercel.com) and [Next.js](https://nextjs.org) team members, with contributions from: